SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 The standard Tone() function is supported on these parts.
 For best results, use PA5 (pin 5 on either pinout) or PA6 (pin 4 on counterclockwise, pin 6 on clockwise), as this will use hardware output compare to generate the square wave, instead of interrupts.

 ### I2C support
-There is no I2C master functionality implemented in hardware.
-As of version 1.1.3, the included Wire.h library will use a software implementation to provide I2C master functionality, and the hardware I2C slave for slave functionality, and can be used as a drop-in replacement for Wire.h with the caveat that clock speed cannot be set. **You must have external pullup resistors installed** in order for I2C functionality to work reliably.
+**There is no I2C master functionality implemented in hardware**.
+The included Wire.h library will use a software implementation to provide I2C master functionality, and the hardware I2C slave for slave functionality, and can be used as a drop-in replacement for Wire.h with the caveat that clock speed cannot be set. **You must have external pullup resistors installed** in order for I2C functionality to work reliably; be aware that error reporting of the software I2C master is hit or miss.

 ### SPI Support
 There is hardware SPI support.
 Use the normal SPI module.

 ### UART (Serial) Support
-There are two hardware serial ports, Serial and Serial1.
+There are **two** hardware serial ports, Serial and Serial1.
 It works the same as Serial on any normal Arduino - it is not a software implementation.

 To use only TX or only RX channel, after Serial.begin(), one of the following commands will disable the TX or RX channels (for Serial1, use UCSR1B instead) - Note that this works on any hardware serial port from any classic AVR, with *very* few exceptions. (off the top of my head, some very early ATmegas don't have the 0 in the register names for their only USART, and the ATtiny87/167, because it doesn't have a USART, it has a fancypants LIN thing that makes a killer UART (no S - it doesn't support the rarely used synchronous mode, nor can you turn it into an SPI module like you can a normal USART) if you turn off all the LIN stuff)
 ```